 Office of the Associate Vice Chancellor for Diversity, Equity, and Academic Policy

 This office has oversight of all academic policies and campus review processes for new academic programs, academic units, research units and new degree programs.
 It oversees the campus Program Review process.
 It is responsible for the administration of campus faculty enrichment programs, including diversity incentive recruitment funding, the President's Postdoctoral Recruitment Program; the Faculty Career Development Awards; The UC Regents' Humanities and Junior Faculty Awards; and the Faculty Fellows Program.
 The office has oversight of the Career Equity Review process and survey process to identify and rectify inequities in faculty compensation.
-This office also oversees the Bright Horizons Back-Up Care Advantage Program.
-Assistant and Associate Professors are eligible to register for back-up child care and elder care service for a small co-payment.
-This program is subsidized by the Office of the Executive Vice Chancellor.

 Office of Academic Preparation